Age structure

 Regional distribution of dependency ratios and trends over time

-In 2021, for every 100 persons of working age there were 54 children or older people.
-The dependency ratio was highest in some African countries and in Afghanistan.
-In all these cases, the high ratios were a result of a very high child dependency.
-In Africa as a whole, the child dependency ratio alone was 72 per cent.
+In 2022, for every 100 persons of working age in the world there were 54 children or older people.
+Among the thirty economies with the highest dependency ratio, all except Afghanistan were in Africa.
+In these cases, the high ratios were a result of an extraordinarily high child dependency.
+In Africa as a whole, the child dependency ratio alone was 71 per cent.
 By contrast, the lowest dependency ratios were found on the Arabian Peninsula and in the Caribbean.
 Several developed economies, most notably Japan, show rising dependency ratios due to increasing old-age dependency.

 Figure 1.
 World population by age group